robtad/Project3ver2git/[FINAL] ProLab1Project3/190201141 ve 200201147.txt

 } plane;

 plane planeL[25];
-plane planeP; //when the input file is being read line by line(i.e., one plane at a time), planeP holds that one pending plane for a moment. plane planeT[26];
+plane planeP; //when the input file is being read line by line(i.e., one plane at a time) planeP holds that one pending plane for a moment. plane planeT[26];

 //const int PLANES_IN_INPUT_FILE = 10000; //this program works for number of planes <=10000